You are here

-We are excited to announce that eLicensing Verification Access is now available for approved school district representatives!
-This access will provide district Human Resources personnel with real-time, comprehensive information on Colorado educators in the areas of:
+(COOL) eLicensing Verification Access provides Human Resources personnel with real-time, comprehensive information on Colorado educators in the areas of:

 - Current and historical licenses, endorsements, and authorizations